khodealib/CursorInstaller/README.md

 -   **figlet** - For ASCII art display
 -   **rsync** - For file synchronization

-> **Note**: The script will automatically install missing dependencies on Ubuntu/Debian systems.
+> **✨ Auto-Installation**: The script automatically detects and installs missing dependencies on supported systems
+> (Ubuntu/Debian, CentOS/RHEL, Fedora, Arch Linux, openSUSE).
+You don't need to install these manually!

 ## 🚀 Quick Start